cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * Inversely proportional to the clearance:
 $$ Input = Output \\ C_i.I = C_{ss}.Cl \\ C_{ss} = {C_i.I \over Cl}$$
 The concentration of drug can therefore be determined by the amount infused and the clearance.
+* Note steady state requires peripheral compartments to be saturated, and so will only occur after an infusion of many hours

 ###Multiple Compartment Models
 * Models with multiple compartments have a better fit with experimental data than single compartment models